PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-08 11:33:43
+Last updated: 2024-04-08 11:34:16
-Random Quote: I don't want to be good.
-I am going to be great. - Pablo Escobar
+Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman